Dhhoyt/3710-CPU/README.md

      SDA          | A4
      SCL          | A5
      ```
-   - Connect Arduino’s TX pin (D1) to the specified DE1-SoC GPIO pin (refer to project documentation for exact pin assignment).
+   - Connect Arduino’s TX pin (D1) to the specified DE1-SoC GPIO pin (mapped to GPIO_0, on JP2)
    - Confirm all connections are secure and shielded from noise.

 ## Software Installation